-The University of Toronto Libraries strives to integrate assistive technology on all workstations in all libraries, but there may be times when more specialized technology is made available exclusively to those registered with the Library Accessibility Office.
+The University of Toronto Libraries strives to integrate assistive technology on all workstations in all libraries, but there may be times when more specialized technology is made available exclusively to those registered with us.

-There is also a CCTV electronic magnifier located on the fourth floor of Robarts Library, providing enlargement of print-based reading materials.
+There is also a CCTV electronic magnifier located on the 3rd floor of Robarts Library, providing enlargement of print-based reading materials.

 Dedicated assistive technology

-The Library Accessibility Office provides laptops for one day loan, but longer loan periods can be provided based on need.
+The Library Accessibility Office provides laptops for 72-hour loan, but longer loan periods can be provided based on need.

-Laptops are equipped with ZoomText, Kurzweil 3000, Dragon Naturally Speaking, and Microsoft Office software.
+Laptops are equipped with ZoomText, Kurzweil 3000, and Microsoft Office software.